-- the relevance to classical MND (i.e. ALS, PMA, PLS) or Kennedy's disease (SBMA).
-Other motor neuron conditions will only be considered if a direct benefit to MND research can be demonstrated. - the aim/s of the work - an outline of the proposed work plan - how the study fits in with other work in the laboratory/institute/hospital - approximate cost and time scale - the potential clinical and/or translational relevance of the research
+- its relevance to classical MND (i.e. ALS, PMA, PLS.
+Other conditions will only be considered if a direct benefit to MND research can be demonstrated) - the aim/s of the work - an outline of the proposed work plan - how the study fits in with other work in the laboratory/institute - the potential clinical and/or translational relevance of the research

-The online summary application form is located on the MND Association website in the 'for researchers' section and will be open from late March.
+The online summary application form is located on the MND Association website in the 'for researchers' section and will be open from mid March.
 There is also a link from the Association's home page.
-The Healthcare Project Grant Terms and Conditions, Research Strategy, Research Governance Overview and the Guide to Completing the Online Summary Application Form are also available online.
+The PhD Studentship Terms and Conditions, Research Strategy, Research Governance Overview and the Guide to completing the Online Summary Application Form are also available online.
 It is essential to be familiar with the information provided in these important documents when applying for a grant.